Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-05-cellebirte-ctf-marsha_pc.md

 ![Providers table](https://starwarsfan2099.github.io/public/2022-06-11/providers.JPG){:.shadow}
 {: refdef}

 And now we have the sign in method!
-The credential provider `BEC09223-B018-416D-A0AC-523971B639F5` is the Fingerprint login method. `fingerprint` is the solution to the challenge.
+The credential provider `BEC09223-B018-416D-A0AC-523971B639F5` is the Fingerprint login method.

+`fingerprint` is the solution to the challenge.
+{:.success}

 ### Question 3 – 10pts